shuklagauravjn/parkinglot/README.md

 >>  Hibernate: create table ticket (ticketid int4 not null, registrationnumer varchar(255), slotnumer int4, primary key (ticketid)) <br />
 >>  Hibernate: alter table ticket add constraint FK2ii5cq5xek9b6scbnn5h7nwia foreign key (registrationnumer) references car <br />
  >> Hibernate: alter table ticket add constraint FK5s6o4c33uj044cbfqxukrf9ki foreign key (slotnumer) references parkinglot <br />
-Step 5.2: This means that your data base is setup. <br />
+Step 3.2: This means that your data base is setup. <br />
-Step 5.3: Check the logs and you will see "Tests run: 5, Failures: 0, Errors: 0, Skipped: 0" This means that the junit test has passed. <br />
+Step 3.3: Check the logs and you will see "Tests run: 5, Failures: 0, Errors: 0, Skipped: 0" This means that the junit test has passed. <br />
-Step 5.4: A "BUILD SUCCESS" message means that things are developed properly on your local machine.
+Step 3.4: A "BUILD SUCCESS" message means that things are developed properly on your local machine.
 In case you have any issue, please reach out to me at shuklagauravjn@gmail.com <br />
+Step 4: Now go to ../parking_lot folder and run the ./run.sh file <br />
-Step 5.5: Now on the same folder in your terminal the setup.sh will start the spring boot application using the command java -jar target/parkingLot-REST-0.1.jar <br />
+Step 4.1: this will start the docker image and expose port 9090 <br />

 ## Software Execution Instrtuctions
 Step 1:Go to client project https://github.com/shuklagauravjn/parkingLot-REST-Client<br />